Georgia Personal Injury Claims

 Below is an unrepresentative sampling of car accident jury payouts and out-of-court settlements in Georgia, mostly in the Atlanta area.
 Why unrepresentative?
 Because we have skipped over a lot of defense verdicts and small verdicts.

-Our lawyers always caution anyone overindulging on these jury payouts.
-Just because a case has facts similar to your case, you cannot use any single case as a predictor of the value or the outcome of your claim.
+Our lawyers always caution anyone from overindulging in these jury payouts.
+Just because a case has facts similar to yours, you cannot use any single case as a predictor of your claim's value or outcome.
 There are just too many variables at play.

 You can find more recent settlement amounts and jury payouts in all types of personal injury cases in Georgia here.

 - $2,000,000 Settlement An 83-year-old man hit a tractor-trailer.
-He suffered cervical fractures, a lumbar sprain, ankle fractures, and a larynx injury.
+He suffered cervical fractures, lumbar sprain, ankle fractures, and larynx injuries.
 The man underwent neck and ankle surgeries.
 He died from his injuries nine months later.
-The man's family alleged that the truck driver's negligence caused injuries that contributed to his death.
+The man's family hired an Atlanta wrongful death lawyer who filed a lawsuit alleging that the truck driver's negligence caused injuries that contributed to his death.
 He claimed he illegally backed into a highway and operated his vehicle with poorly lit lights.
 This case settled for $2,000,000.

 - $100,000 Verdict.
 Plaintiff is at a complete stop in traffic when she is rear-ended by a pickup truck with modified high suspension that improperly left-turned out of a gas station.
 Plaintiff seeks compensation for medical expenses, property damage, pain and suffering, and permanent impairment.
 Liberty Mutual Fire Insurance Company, which insures the plaintiff, provides $50,000 coverage per person for bodily injury plus $1000 coverage for medical payments.
-The insurance company alleges, however, that the medical coverage had been exhausted by payments to plaintiff’s health care providers and also that plaintiff’s injuries were the result of degenerative conditions unrelated to the accident.
-In addition, Liberty Mutual seeks contribution from defendant in underinsured motorist coverage.
-The jury awards plaintiff $25,000 in damages and $75,000 in punitive damages.
+The insurance company alleges, however, that the medical coverage had been exhausted by payments to the plaintiff’s healthcare providers and that the plaintiff’s injuries resulted from degenerative conditions unrelated to the accident.
+In addition, Liberty Mutual seeks contribution from the defendant in underinsured motorist coverage.
+The jury awards the plaintiff $25,000 in damages and $75,000 in punitive damages.

 - $7,200,000 Settlement.
-Plaintiff, a 35-year-old male, suffers disc herniations that ultimately lead to his need for walking assistance after being involved in a multi-vehicle, rear-end auto collision caused by the negligence of a Liberty Mutual insured driver.
+Plaintiff, a 35-year-old male, suffers disc herniations that ultimately lead to his need for walking assistance after being involved in a multi-vehicle, rear-end auto collision caused by the negligence of a Liberty Mutual-insured driver.
 Plaintiff also undergoes an emergency surgical procedure to release pressure from the spinal cord.
-Liberty Mutual repeatedly refuses plaintiff’s settlement demands because they are more than the policy limit, but eventually caves when plaintiff threatens to bring a bad faith suit.
-Plaintiff receives $4,000,000 up front plus an additional $7,000 per month for the remainder of his life.
+Liberty Mutual repeatedly refuses the plaintiff’s settlement demands because they are more than the policy limit, but eventually caves when the plaintiff threatens to bring a bad faith suit.
+Plaintiff receives $4,000,000 upfront plus an additional $7,000 monthly for the remainder of his life.

 - $10,000 Verdict.
-Plaintiff, insured by State Farm is hit by an uninsured driver who fails to stop for a stop sign.
-She suffers physical injuries as a result of the collision, and her car is declared a total loss.
-State Farm files a cross-claim against defendant driver for contribution.
-The jury returns a verdict for plaintiff.
+Plaintiff, insured by State Farm, is hit by an uninsured driver who fails to stop for a stop sign.
+She suffers physical injuries from the collision, and her car is declared a total loss.
+State Farm files a cross-claim against the defendant driver for contribution.
+The jury returns a verdict for the plaintiff.

 - $45,000 Verdict.
-Plaintiff, a female in her 30’s, suffers from neck and lower back pain as well as headaches after being hit by an intoxicated driver who fails to yield right-of-way.
+Plaintiff, a female in her 30s, suffers from neck and lower back pain and headaches after being hit by an intoxicated driver who fails to yield right-of-way.
 She reports to the emergency room a month after the incident with complaints of back pain.
 An MRI reveals a disc herniation in her lower back.
-Plaintiff files suit against defendant driver and her uninsured motorist carrier, MIC General Insurance Corporation.
-MIC admits defendant’s negligence but argues that plaintiff is exaggerating her injuries.
+Plaintiff files suit against the defendant driver and her uninsured motorist carrier, MIC General Insurance Corporation.
+MIC admits the defendant’s negligence but argues that the plaintiff exaggerates her injuries.
 Typical insurance company garbage.
 Plaintiff settles with the insurance company for $3,000.
 The jury awards $30,000 in punitive damages as part of the verdict.

 - $37,000 Settlement.
-Plaintiffs, two females in their mid-30’s, are injured in a rear-end auto collision and seek uninsured motorist benefits.
+The plaintiffs, two females in their mid-30s, are injured in a rear-end auto collision and seek uninsured motorist benefits.
 Defendant flees the scene but is later apprehended.
 Plaintiffs assert soft tissue neck and back injuries.
-Because defendant is uninsured, plaintiffs pursue a claim against Travelers Insurance Company, which settles for $19,000 with the driver and $18,000 with the passenger.
+Because the defendant is uninsured, plaintiffs pursue a claim against Travelers Insurance Company, which settles for $19,000 with the driver and $18,000 with the passenger.

 - $225,000 Verdict.
-Plaintiff’s vehicle, insured by State Farm Mutual Automobile Insurance Company, is struck and sent into a median wall after defendants lose control of their van and move into plaintiff’s lane of traffic.
+Plaintiff’s vehicle, insured by State Farm Mutual Automobile Insurance Company, is struck and sent into a median wall after the defendants lose control of their van and move into the plaintiff’s lane of traffic.
 Plaintiff seeks damages for personal injuries, medical expenses, pain and suffering, and loss of wages and earning capacity.
-Plaintiff’s wife seeks damages for loss of consortium.
-State Farm could not admit nor deny whether defendants were uninsured or underinsured motorists.
-The insurance company files a cross-claim seeking contribution from defendants in the event it is required to pay plaintiff pursuant to uninsured motorist coverage.
-The jury awards plaintiff $200,000 and plaintiff’s wife $25,000.
+Plaintiff’s wife also seeks damages for loss of consortium.
+State Farm could not admit nor deny whether the defendants were uninsured or underinsured motorists.
+The insurance company files a cross-claim seeking contribution from the defendants if it is required to pay the plaintiff pursuant to uninsured motorist coverage.
+The jury awards the plaintiff $200,000 and the plaintiff’s wife $25,000.

 - $104,748.78 Verdict.
 Defendant loses control of his car, runs off the road, and crashes into a tree.
 Plaintiff, the mother of the passenger, files suit seeking damages for her son’s physical and mental pain, permanent disability, and medical disability.
-State Farm Fire and Casualty Company is plaintiff’s uninsured motorist carrier.
-State Farm refuses to pay plaintiff and plaintiff sues for bad faith.
-State Farm responds by claiming lack of knowledge regarding defendant’s negligence, and files a cross-claim for contribution against the defendant.
-The jury awards plaintiff’s son $75,000 as general damages for past and future pain and suffering and $29,748.78 to plaintiff for medical expenses.
+State Farm Fire and Casualty Company is the plaintiff’s uninsured motorist carrier.
+State Farm refuses to pay the plaintiff, and the plaintiff hires a Georgia personal injury lawyer who sues for bad faith.
+State Farm responds by claiming a lack of knowledge regarding the defendant’s negligence and files a cross-claim for contribution against the defendant.
+The jury awards the plaintiff’s son $75,000 as general damages for past and future pain and suffering and $29,748.78 to the plaintiff for medical expenses.

-By statute, Georgia follows the theory of comparative negligence which means that the plaintiff's fault proportionally reduces his/her recovery.
-Plaintiff's own fault bars any recovery if his/her relative fault exceeds 50%.Statute of Limitations
+By statute, Georgia follows the theory of comparative negligence, which means that the plaintiff's fault proportionally reduces their recovery.
+Plaintiff's own fault bars any recovery if their relative fault exceeds 50%.Statute of Limitations

-The Georgia statute of limitations for most personal injury auto accident related claims is two years.
-(One notable exception: claims against the state of Georgia or local municipalities can be 1 year or shorter.)
+The Georgia statute of limitations for most personal injury auto accident-related claims is two years.
+(One notable exception: claims against the state of Georgia or local municipalities can be one year or shorter.)
 This rule applies to medical malpractice claims and product liability claims in Georgia.
-While there is discovery rule in Georgia, there is a five-year statute of repose in medical malpractice cases.
+While there is a discovery rule in Georgia, there is a five-year statute of repose in medical malpractice cases.
 The statute of repose is harsh: it can bar a claim before the claim even accrues because it is before the injury occurs.Wrongful Death Lawsuits and Damages

-In Georgia, wrongful death claims are permitted under a Georgia statute, Wrongful Death Act, O.C.G.A. § 51-4-1 et seq, that allow for such claims.
+In Georgia, wrongful death claims are permitted under a Georgia statute, Wrongful Death Act, O.C.G.A. § 51-4-1 et seq, allowing such claims.
 This law identifies the parties entitled to bring a Georgia wrongful death lawsuit and prioritizes the order of the plaintiffs.
 The surviving spouse has the strongest standing to bring a wrongful death action.
-In fact, if there is a surviving spouse, the children of the decedent do not have standing to bring a wrongful death action.
+In fact, if there is a surviving spouse, the decedent's children do not have standing to bring a wrongful death action.